g-whiz/Crowdvise/README.md

 # Crowdvise
-Crowdsourcing financial advice froma community of licensed financial advisors.
+Crowdsourcing financial advice from a community of licensed financial advisors.